 Biblical Unity at Heritage Christian

-The biblical concept of unity refers to a harmony of spirit and attitude and deep enduring sense of belonging marked by love of one another through Jesus.
-Unity includes peace and solidarity, freedom from conflict, dissension, division and strife and incorporates mutual concern, care and acceptance.
-Unity is predicated on love and creates a singleness of purpose that combines individual members into an integrated whole.
+The Biblical concept of unity refers to a harmony of spirit and attitude and deep enduring sense of belonging marked by love of one another through Jesus.
+Biblical unity is predicated on love and creates a singleness of purpose that combines individual members into an integrated whole.

 (Rev 7:9; 1 Cor 12; Rom 14; Gal 3:28; Heb 13:7-9; 1 John 2:19; Eph 2:14-22)

 The biblical-theological concept of community is the alloy of unity and diversity.
 True Biblical community combines both unity and diversity in harmony, held together by a common bond in Christ.

 (Rom 15:5-7; Eph 4:1-6, 13-16; Rom 12:3-5; 1 Cor 1:10; 1 Cor 12:29)